ronen567/just-the-docs/docs/optimizations.md

 -\\(G_{t,(i,i)}=\sum_{}^{t} \bigtriangledown_w_{i} f(w)) \\)
 -\\(\epsilon \\) is a small value used to maintain stability, commonly set to \\(10^{-7} \\).

 Adagrad gives lower learning rates to parameters with higher gradients, and higher rates, thus faster convergance to smoth pathes.
+Still, it has 2 drawbacks:
+- "Global Learning Rate" value should be selected.
-Still, since Avagard accumulates squared gradients from the begining of the training, the the adaptive learning rate coefficient can excessively decrease as the training continues.
+- Since sum of squared gradients grows increasingly, the the adaptive learning rate coefficient can excessively decrease as training continues.

 **AdaDelta**